Charlie LeDuff: Journalism

 After graduating from the University of California, Berkeley Graduate School of Journalism, LeDuff was hired by The New York Times on a ten-week minority scholarship.
-He was a staff reporter at The Times from 1995 to 2007, ending his tenure as a member of the Los Angeles bureau.
-LeDuff, who had been on paternity leave, quit The Times to pursue the promotion of his second book, US Guys, according to a memorandum from Suzanne Daley, the national editor.
+He was a staff reporter at The Times from 1995, ending his tenure as a member of the Los Angeles bureau.
+He covered the murder of Ruby Jean Johnson, and his profile on her was cited when he won the 1999 Columbia Journalism Award.
+LeDuff, who had been on paternity leave, quit The Times in 2007 to pursue the promotion of his second book, US Guys, according to a memorandum from Suzanne Daley, the national editor.
 The next day LeDuff said his rationale for leaving was more complicated, noting that he made an appointment with Arthur Sulzberger Jr., the publisher and chairman of The Times, to say he would be leaving because, "I can't write the things I want to say.
 I want to talk about race, I want to talk about class.
 I want to talk about the things we should be talking about."

 Of his professional career in newspapers, LeDuff states:

 I’m not a journalist, I’m a reporter.
 The difference between a reporter and a journalist is that a journalist can type without looking.
 The problem with journalism is its self-importance.
 Like in the New York Times, there’s style guides; you can’t call a doctor a physician, you got to call him a doctor- too high falutin’.
 You can’t call an undertaker a mortician- too high falutin’; you got to call him an undertaker.
 You can’t call a lawyer an attorney, you have to call him a lawyer.
 But somehow, since we control it, and we’re very self-important people, you can call a reporter a journalist.